 Routes & pricing

-Below are some of the cheapest ways to fly Cathay Pacific First Class using Qantas Points, with most being within Asia, so they are useful when piecing together an intra-Asia trip.
+Below are some of the cheapest ways to fly Cathay Pacific First Class using Qantas Points, with two being within Asia, so they are useful when piecing together an intra-Asia trip.

 The airline also flies First Class from Hong Kong to Europe and North America but these routes are not the focus of this article as the longer distances require more Qantas Points.

 Note that Cathay Pacific does not operate a First Class cabin on flights to/from Australia.
 The airline used to operate First Class on intra-Asia routes to Taipei, Manila, Bangkok, Singapore, Shanghai and Seoul, but stopped selling these tickets in June 2019.

 All redemption figures are for one-way travel.
 Pricing is in Qantas Points and taxes are an approximate conversion to AUD.